 Figure 2.
 Trending Turnover by Sector

-This year, 68% of new CFOs were in the role for the first time, largely due to internal succession plans coming to fruition (Figure 3).
-While many organizations are open to embracing people with different tenures and experiences, in a difficult market, those hiring externally are increasingly looking for proven experience as exhibited by the increase in external sitting CFO hires (1000 basis points YoY).
+This year, 66% of new CFOs were in the role for the first time, largely due to internal succession plans coming to fruition (Figure 3).
+While many organizations are open to embracing people with different tenures and experiences, those hiring externally in our difficult market are increasingly looking for proven experience as exhibited by the increase in external sitting CFO hires (900 basis points YoY).

 Figure 3.
 Internal versus External Appointments

 More women have been appointed to the top financial job than ever before, as women now hold 18% of CFO roles in the S&P 500.
 Organizations without a gender-diverse bench are looking externally for more talent, typically recruiting experienced women CFOs.
-In fact, in 2023, 50% of women's CFO appointments were externally promoted (Figure 4) versus only 36% of men.
-These increases in external appointments indicate a larger issue with gender-diverse talent: efforts to increase gender diversity at organizations are still in their nascent phase.
+In fact, in 2023, 47% of women’s CFO appointments were externally promoted, versus only 30% of men (Figure 4).
+These increases in external appointments indicate that, while we’re slowly closing the CFO gender parity gap, efforts to increase gender diversity at organizations are still in their nascent phase.
 While diverse internal pipelines are becoming more robust, they haven’t yet been developed to the senior level.

 Figure 4.
 Internal versus External Women CFO Appointments